-All feedback has been anonymized for this report

-RHA= Regional Health Authority | Government NL= a government health ministry
+All feedback has been anonymized for this report RHA= Regional Health Authority | Government NL= a government health ministry

 Some of the feedback included in this report was not solicited by CHRSP but has been included because it was provided in correspondence/ direct communication with our partners.
-It is also important to point out that for some completed studies, CHRSP continues to work with partners to follow-up on next steps to implementation/ practice; because some studies remain as "works in progress" the surveys for those have been deferred until an evaluation of uptake would be more appropriate for stakeholders.
+For some completed studies, CHRSP continues to work with partners to follow-up on next steps to implementation/ practice; because some studies remain as "works in progress" the surveys for those have been deferred until an evaluation of uptake would be more appropriate for stakeholders.

-- Home Dialysis Snapshot (2018) - Agitation and Aggression in Residents with Dementia in LTC (2014) - Fall Prevention for Seniors in Institutional Healthcare Settings (2014) - Age-Friendly Acute Care (2012)
+- Capacity Assessments for Health Decision Making (2022) - Supported Employment for People with Severe Mental Health Issues (2022) - Home Dialysis (2018) - Agitation and Aggression in Residents with Dementia in LTC (2014)

-- Mobile Mental Health Crisis Intervention (2012) - Youth Residential Treatment (2010) - Reuse of Single-Use Medical Devices (2010) - Options for Dialysis Services in Rural and Remote NL (2008)
+- Fall Prevention for Seniors in Institutional Healthcare Settings (2014) - Age-Friendly Acute Care (2012) - Mobile Mental Health Crisis Intervention (2012) - Youth Residential Treatment (2010) - Reuse of Single-Use Medical Devices (2010) - Options for Dialysis Services in Rural and Remote NL (2008)